-82 (ii) Slight (6-25) 83 (iii) Mild (26-40) 84 (iv) Moderate (41-55) 85 (v) Moderately severe (56-70) 86 (vi) Severe (71-90) 87 (vii) Profound (91+) 88 89 90 91 92 93 94 The rehabilitation professional will base eligibility determination upon one of the measurement methods listed below, as performed by a licensed audiologist as determined by the Department.
-The case record must document the method chosen provides the most accurate evaluation of functional hearing level for the individual.
-The licensed audiologist will do a Comprehensive Hearing Evaluation (CHE) with written recommendations for treatment.
-The CHE will include the type of hearing aids needed with a treatment plan to maintain the maximum rehabilitation for the hearing loss.
-96 97 98 (4) A CHE or recommendation for hearing aids and treatment from a Hearing Instrument Specialist (HIS) is not acceptable and should not be considered by the rehabilitation professional in addressing the rehabilitation needs.
-99 100 101 102 103 (A) Eligibility criteria.
-Eligibility criteria for each method of measurement are listed in (i) through (iv) of this Subsection.
-An individual will also be considered to have a qualifying disability when documentation indicates the hearing loss is progressive and the progression is substantial enough to result in an impediment to employment.
-104 105 106 107 (i) Average hearing loss.
-Average hearing loss, which is determined by computing average of the pure tone thresholds for each ear at 1000Hz, 2000Hz, 3000Hz and 4000Hz.
-An individual is considered to have a qualifying disability based upon average hearing loss when: 108 109 (I) The hearing loss in one ear is profound (91 dB or greater) and the hearing loss in the better ear is at least 15 dB; or 110 (II) The hearing loss in the better ear is 30 dB or greater.
-111 112 (ii) Speech recognition threshold (SRT).
-An individual is considered to have a qualifying disability when: 113 114 115 116 (I) the speech reception threshold in one ear is 91 dB or greater and is at least 15 dB in the better ear; or Consultation with a Qualified Rehabilitation Counselor for the Deaf (RCD) and upon Review of the RCD based on the Speech reception threshold.
+82 (ii) Slight (6-25) 83 (iii) Mild (26-40) 84 (iv) Moderate (41-55) 85 (v) Moderately severe (56-70) 86 (vi) Severe (71-90) 87 (vii) Profound (91+) 88 The rehabilitation professional will base eligibility determination upon one of the 89 measurement methods listed below, as performed by a licensed audiologist as 90 determined by the Department.
+The case record must document the method 91 chosen provides the most accurate evaluation of functional hearing level for the 92 individual.
+The licensed audiologist will do a Comprehensive Hearing Evaluation 93 (CHE) with written recommendations for treatment.
+The CHE will include the type of 94 hearing aids needed with a treatment plan to maintain the maximum rehabilitation 94 95 for the hearing loss.
+33 ior the meaning loss.
+96 (4) A CHE or recommendation for hearing aids and treatment from a Hearing 97 Instrument Specialist (HIS) is not acceptable and should not be considered by the 98 rehabilitation professional in addressing the rehabilitation needs.
+99 (A) Eligibility criteria.
+Eligibility criteria for each method of measurement are 100 listed in (i) through (iv) of this Subsection.
+An individual will also be considered 101 to have a qualifying disability when documentation indicates the hearing loss is 102 progressive and the progression is substantial enough to result in an 103 impediment to employment.
+104 (i) Average hearing loss.
+Average hearing loss, which is determined by 105 computing average of the pure tone thresholds for each ear at 1000Hz, 106 2000Hz, 3000Hz and 4000Hz.
+An individual is considered to have a 107 qualifying disability based upon average hearing loss when: 108 (I) The hearing loss in one ear is profound (91 dB or greater) and the 109 hearing loss in the better ear is at least 15 dB; or 110 (II) The hearing loss in the better ear is 30 dB or greater.
+110 (II) The hearing loss in the better car is oo ab or greater.
+111 (ii) Speech recognition threshold (SRT).
+An individual is considered to 112 have a qualifying disability when: 113 (I) the speech reception threshold in one ear is 91 dB or greater and is 114 at least 15 dB in the better ear; or Consultation with a Qualified 115 Rehabilitation Counselor for the Deaf (RCD) and upon Review of the 116 RCD based on the Speech reception threshold.
 117 (II) the speech reception threshold in the better ear is 30 dB or greater.
-118 119 120 (iii) Speech discrimination or word recognition score.
-An individual is considered to have a qualifying disability when the speech discrimination or word recognition score is 70% or less, upon review by a RCD.
+118 (iii) Speech discrimination or word recognition score.
+An individual is 119 considered to have a qualifying disability when the speech discrimination or 120 word recognition score is 70% or less, upon review by a RCD.